shotgunsoftware/tk-toolchain/README.md

 then the tool will find all the required folders on it's own and you will only need to type "tk-docs-preview" to preview the documentation
 ```

+# `tk-run-test`

+This tool allows you to launch apps like the Toolkit Publisher, Loader or Panel straight from the command line.
+Simply type `tk-run-app` from the repository of an application and the tool will launch all the registered actions.

+Known limitations:

+- Only works with applications that do not depend on DCC specific code.
+- The app can use frameworks, but they need to be compatible with the latest version of `tk-framework-qtwidgets`, `tk-framework-shotgunutils` and `tk-framework-widget`